 “All clear”, she repeated.

-Finally a car did appear on the street on the edge of the park beyond the baseball diamond.
+Finally a car did appear on the street on the edge of the park over by the trees where the swings were.

 “Uh oh”, Molly said.
-Not all excited, but steady like we were soldiers.
+Not excited, but steady like we were soldiers.

-Her hands moved a pretend cannon to point at the car far off in the distance but headed in our direction.
+Her hands moved a pretend cannon to point at the car far off in the distance but headed towards us.
 The car did not turn onto the street that would have taken it along the edge of the park by our street, and instead disappeared behind houses.

 “Staying ready.”
 Molly’s voice was as steady as she could make it.

-A car zoomed by on the street along our edge of the park.
+A car zoomed by on the street along the edge of the park.

-“Oh my god.
-Fire, before it gets away!”
+“Oh my god”, she said, “We got to fire before it gets away!”

 Molly made a cannon shooting noise with her mouth.

-Molly nodded with a grim face.
-The car did not turn on our street but continued out of sight.
+Molly nodded with her soldier face, not happy or mad or sad, just ready.
+The car didn’t turn on our street but continued out of sight.

 Another car came down the street across the park.

-“Ready to fire.”
-Molly’s voice was cold and steady.
+“Ready to fire”, she said, her voice was cold and steady.

 This time the car did not disappear behind the houses, but turned on the street next to ours, still heading towards us.

 “Oh no!
-Reload!
-Reload!”
+Get ready to shoot again!”
 My voice was excited.
 My pretend captain wasn’t cold and steady like Molly’s cannon shooter.

 Molly made a third connon noise.
 The car turned on our street and drove between Molly’s house and mine.

-I made a big explosion noise and threw myself backward from my sitting position to lying on the floor.
-Molly did the same.
+She made a big explosion noise and threw herself backward from where she was sitting to the floor behind her.
+I did the same.

-The pretend game continued with each car that came into view.
-With each wound we received we needed even more courage to keep manning our cannon.
+The pretend game continued with each car that we saw.
+With each wound we got we needed even more courage to keep shooting our cannon.
 We even tried to fix each other’s wounds, but it was never enough.
 Finally the end came.

-Molly finally stood up, and sat in one of the big puffy chairs.
+Molly finally got up, and sat in one of the big puffy chairs.

-“Let’s pretend we’re grown ups!” she said.
-I sat in the chair across from her.
+“Let’s pretend we’re grownups!” she said.
+I got up and sat in the chair across from her.

 “Okay”, I nodded.
-We hadn’t pretended that before, and she could tell in my eyes that I wasn’t sure how to do that, even though I had done a lot of watching and listening to my mom and dad.
+We hadn’t pretended that before, and she could tell in my eyes that I wasn’t sure how to do that, even though I had done a lot of watching and listening to mom and dad, her mom and dad, and other grownups.

-She kind of held her shoulders stiff and made a funny expression on her mouth.
+She kind of held her shoulders stiff and pushed her lips together like she was sucking on a straw.

 “I must tell you Coob”, she said, putting her chin on her open hand and looking into my eyes, “That was such a storm at the stadium!
 Don’t you think so?”